J0vid/Colormesh/README.md

   4. A file containing: the unwarped (to a consensus shape) images of each specimen AND the TPS file containing the coordinates of the landmarks for this consensus shape.
 The image names must match the name that appear in the 2nd column of the .csv file (#1 above).
 These images are produced by image processing in a geometric morphometrics program (ex. tpsSuper).
 Since all images were unwarped to this consensus shape, this TPS will only contain the number of coordinates equal to the number of landmarks placed around your specimen.

+### Reading in .csv files
 Code below loads in the two csv files needed to use the Colormesh package to extract color data:

-## 1. Using base R, read in the .csv containing the specimen image names and identification information.
-The first column MUST be
-##    the unique image names of the original images that contain the color standard.
-The second column MUST contain
-##    the unique image names of the images that were unwarped to the consensus shape.
-The remaining columns can
-##    contain any other information you may need to identify your specimens.
+ 1. Using base R, read in the .csv containing the specimen image names and identification information.
+The first column MUST be the unique image names of the original images that contain the color standard.
+The second column MUST contain the unique image names of the images that were unwarped to the consensus shape.
+The remaining columns can contain any other information you may need to identify your specimens.

-##
-## 2. Using base R, read in the .csv containing the known RGB values for each of the colors on your color standard.
-The color channel
-##    values should be on the scale of 0 to 1; if the are out of 255, simply divide by 255.
-The columns
-##    of this csv should be the different colors found on your color standard.
-Each row should provide the known
-##    color values the three (RGB) color channels.
-For example, if you have 5 colors in your color standard, you
-##    will have 5 columns.
+ 2. Using base R, read in the .csv containing the known RGB values for each of the colors on your color standard.
+The color channel values should be on the scale of 0 to 1; if the are out of 255, simply divide by 255.
+The columns of this csv should be the different colors found on your color standard.
+Each row should provide the known color values the three (RGB) color channels.
+For example, if you have 5 colors in your color standard, you will have 5 columns.
 The first row of the csv should contain the known RED value for each of the five colors.
-##    The second row should contain the GREEN color channel values for each of the five colors on the standard.
+    The second row should contain the GREEN color channel values for each of the five colors on the standard.
-##    The third row should have the BLUE color channel values for each of the five known colors on the standard.
+    The third row should have the BLUE color channel values for each of the five known colors on the standard.

 ```r